CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILER_SUPPORT.md

 ```

 shows that cumulative market share for versions up to 10.11 first dropped below
-5% in 2021-07, at which point we (following the above guidelines) allowed
+5% in 2021-07, at which point we can (following the above guidelines) allow
 ourselves to drop support for 10.11.

+## GCC

+We support and test gcc from version 7.5.

+## Clang

+We support and test Clang from version 6.0.

+## Mingw and Mingw-w64

+We use Mingw for cross-compilation of Windows versions on Linux.  gcc 11.2 is
+currently used both in the tests and for the Windows release binaries.

+## MSYS2

+MSYS2 is [a way to build the project](COMPILING-MSYS.md) on Windows.
+It
+currently offers gcc at versions 7 or higher.

+MSYS also provides clang.
+We don't currently support using clang here, but
+work to that end is welcome.

+## Visual Studio

+We also support [Visual Studio](COMPILING-VS-VCPKG.md) 2015 Update 3 and above.

+## XCode

+We support macOS 10.12 and above, which effectively means XCode 8.3+.